Measurement of the time-integrated $C\!P$ asymmetry in $D^0\to K^- K^+$ decays

 The $\Dsp\to\phi\pip$ decays are selected from $\Dsp\to\KK\pip$ decay candidates requiring that the invariant mass of the kaon pair must be within $\pm 5$\mevcc of the $\phi$ mass.
 Similarly, the $\Kzb$ mesons, produced in $\Dp\to\Kzb\pip$ and $\Dsp\to\Kzb\Kp$ decays, are reconstructed using their decay to two pions, which is dominated by the $\KS$ state.
-The two pions are required to have an invariant mass within $\pm$10\mevcc of the \KS mass and to form a vertex significantly displaced from that of the \DporDsp-meson decay.
+The two pions are required to have an invariant mass within $\pm$10\mevcc of the \KS mass and to form a vertex displaced more than 20\mm along the beam direction from the \DporDsp-meson decay.
 The $\Dz$ candidates are required to have a reconstructed invariant mass between 1844 and 1887~\mevcc.

 An offline selection is applied to reduce background, including combinations of random tracks and tracks from other $\cquark$-hadron decays, and to ensure a further cancellation of nuisance asymmetries which can depend on the kinematics of the charm mesons, the kaons, and the pions.
 These kinematics and PID requirements are applied to both the signal and related control modes where applicable.
 To improve the overall precision, these selections have been optimized independently for each of the two calibration sets C$_\Dp$ and C$_\Ds$.
-For all decay modes, a requirement on the IP of the charm hadron suppresses charm mesons from $\bquark$-hadron decays.
+A requirement on the IP of the charm hadron suppresses charm mesons from \bquark-hadron decays to a fraction between 2\% and 6\% in all decay modes.
 To improve the resolution on the track momenta and the charm meson decay length and invariant mass, a global decay-chain fit~\cite{Hulsbergen:2005pu} is performed, constraining the origin vertex of the charm meson to the position of the nearest primary vertex and the invariant mass of the two pion system to the known $\KS$ mass~\cite{PDG2022}.

-In the construction of the $\Dstarp$ candidate, only one of the combinations of the $\Dz$-meson candidate with different pions in the same event is randomly retained.
-In addition, requirements are imposed on the tagging pion to exclude kinematic regions which show a large asymmetry in $\Adet(\pitag)$~\cite{LHCb-PAPER-2015-055}.
+In the construction of the \Dstarp candidate, requirements are imposed on the tagging pion to exclude kinematic regions which show a large asymmetry in $\Adet(\pitag)$~\cite{LHCb-PAPER-2015-055}.
+The invariant mass of the \Dstarp, $m(\Dz\pip)$, calculated using the vector sum of the momenta of the three charged particles and the known \Dz and \pip masses~\cite{PDG2022}, is required to be between 2004.5 and 2020\mevcc.
+For events that contain multiple \Dstarp candidates, one candidate is retained randomly.